mighkel/TAK-Server/tak_vps_lxd_deployment_guide.md

 Install a simple web server for hosting documentation and mission packages:

+⚠️ **Security Consideration:** Hosting enrollment packages on a public web server allows anyone to download them.
+While the packages are password-protected, consider these alternatives for production:

+**For Testing/Development:**
+- Public web download (covered below) is acceptable

+**For Production:**
+- **Best:** Distribute packages directly via encrypted email/messaging
+- **Good:** Add HTTP Basic Auth to the `/enroll` directory (see below)
+- **Acceptable:** Use strong enrollment package passwords

 ```bash
 # Install Apache web server
 lxc exec web -- apt install -y apache2